 - Plan ahead.
 These ideas can help you curb your cravings and loosen the grip cravings have on your mind.
 However, a craving plan, developed while in the grip of a craving has little chance of success.
 Much of the power of a craving is in the way it bypasses all rational thought and forces the brain to obsess over the craving.
 Today, while your mind is clear and while you are not controlled by a craving is the time to develop your plan.
 Make a list of what you can do and have the necessary articles at hand while you are able to focus so that when cravings hit, you can swing into action and make changes necessary to curb those cravings.

 Remember, SUD is a treatable chronic disease, not a moral failing.
-Start your new beginning today: Take an online assessment, call us anytime at 800.544.5101.
+Start your new beginning today: call us anytime at 800.544.5101.